 Just about everything you need to know about managing your financial life at UVA can be found in the sections of this website and especially from this webpage.
 We suggest you bookmark the homepage, accessible at sfs.virginia.edu or by clicking the "Student Financial Services" banner at the top of any page.
 On the home page are reminders about important dates, access buttons for both the parent payment and student portals, and the latest SFS news from social media.
 There's also a drop-down box labelled "How Do I...?" where you can find answers to FAQs.

-For tips with filling out the FAFSA, preparing your student for their first loan, or general costs associated with going to college, consider reviewing Inceptia's Great Advice for Parents, which can be downloaded at the link below.
+For tips with filling out the FAFSA (for eligible applicants), preparing your student for their first loan, or general costs associated with going to college, consider reviewing Inceptia's Great Advice for Parents, which can be downloaded at the link below.

 Parents and students both should note key dates below for SFS in addition to those in the academic calendar provided by the University Registrar.
 Note that at UVA, term charges must be satisfied prior to the start of the term.

 |Contact your 529 plan provider for payment||July 20, 2023|